Official-Codaisseur-Graduate/lisa-client/README.md

 The accompanying Google Assistant app uses Dialogflow for user interaction, this is connected to our back end with webhooks.

 (update Class 30) Added a location selection element, where the user can choose the location from a drop down menu and add and remove dishes for a specific location by sending the location id to the database.

+(update Class 31) We mainly fixed the code to make the app working in sync with the backend.
+The menu gets updated when changing between locations.
+The dishes get updated automatically after the user adds new dishes.
+The chosen dishes will show up on the menu.
+The deleted button on the rendered menu also works now.

 ## Product Owner/Requests
 We went to Eindhoven and had a meeting with the product owner and the chef to discuss what their UI should look like.
 Since the time we had to work on this project was very limited and we wanted to present a working product, we did not get to implement all the functionality that was discussed.
 Some features that can be added are added as Todos in the project todos under the following link: https://github.com/Official-Codaisseur-Graduate/lisa-client/projects/1